akhann/akhann-form-bucket-bundle/README.md

     * form_content.html.twig
     * form.html.twig

-> note: no need to overide this file for all projects, only when customising error and success message.
+> note: There is no need to override form.html.twig for every project, only when error and success message need to be customized.

-## Important Note
-* Js Validation not implemented in release 1.0.1, rely on HTML5 attribute.